tusharkantijoshi/tusharkantijoshi/README.md

 • React with Redux and NextJS
 • React Testing Library and Jest
 • NodeJS with Express and Socket.IO
-• MongoDB, MySQL and Firebase
+• SQL/ NoSQL: MySQL and PostGres, MongoDB and Firebase
+• ODM/ORM: Mongoose and Sequelize
 • The MERN Stack
 • Bootstrap, Material UI and Tailwind
 • Git, GitHub, NPM, Postman